CK Travels

 At the very heart of London’s West End, Soho has seen it all over the years.
 From the Algerian Coffee Stores (opened in 1887!) through the Swinging Sixties to today’s gamut of gentrification, Soho has changed immensely – and yet it still keeps some of its non-conformist charm.

-A top theatre and dining destination and a vital part of London’s LGBTQ+ scene, Soho has many things to do and is a cultural hub that retains a little of its grittiness around the edges (if you look hard enough).
+A top theatre and dining destination and a vital part of London’s LGBTQ+ scene, there are lots of things to do in Soho and it is a cultural hub that retains a little of its grittiness around the edges (if you look hard enough).

 From bawdy bookshops to cracking karaoke (and all that late night jazz), most cultural and carnal tastes can be catered for in Soho.